-Attending a live, in-person learning event designed specifically for patients with myeloproliferative neoplasms (MPNs) like polycythemia vera (PV) can be an informative and empowering experience.
+Attending a learning event designed specifically for patients with myeloproliferative neoplasms (MPNs) like polycythemia vera (PV) can be an informative and empowering experience.
 It’s a great opportunity to connect with others who share your condition, have your questions answered by MPN experts, and learn more about what may be possible on your PV journey.

 If there is not a patient meeting in your area, it may be possible to attend certain meetings "virtually."Learn More About Available Webinars

 Register for the Incyte Mentor Program and connect with another patient taking Jakafi.

 Program and connect with another patient taking Jakafi.

 Jakafi is a prescription medicine used to treat adults with polycythemia vera who have already taken a medicine called hydroxyurea and it did not work well enough or they could not tolerate it.

 Jakafi is used to treat adults with certain types of myelofibrosis.